SterlingKal/Sterling-K-BSE-Repository/index.md

-"We dream of having a clean house — but who dreams of actually doing the cleaning?" -Marcus Buckingham

 Let's be honest, who actually likes cleaning?
 With my floor cleaning robot, you'll never have to clean the house again...at least not the floors!

 | **Engineer** | **School** | **Area of Interest** | **Grade** |